About & FAQs

 There will be a single bucket near the registration desk for those who wish to make any Tradition 7 donations, although the Convention itself is paid for through the registration fees and any surplus will ultimately find its way through the usual channels as Tradition 7 contributions as well.

 Unfortunately not.
-Following negotiations with our hosts (The Tower Hotel, London), their staff will be providing refreshments and snacks.
-The final scope and cost per item will be known nearer to the date of the convention, but we managed to negotiate a very reasonable price for 2022.
+Following negotiations with our hosts, their staff will be providing refreshments.
+The final scope and cost per item will be known nearer to the date of the convention, but we managed to negotiate a very reasonable price for 2023.

 St Katherine Docks is full of an eclectic mix of restaurants, but booking in advance is advisable because they get very busy during the tourist season and especially at bank holidays.